zachcb/styles-sandbox/gist.md

 fails silently.

-Both the declarations and "hacked" `vars.colors` values should be generated automatically.
+Both the declarations and "hacked" `props => theme.colors` values should be generated automatically.
 This lowers the API surface area to nearly what we're already accustomed to: the `vars` object and the `Themed` component.